actionproject-madhav/Amazon-Product-Recommender-Tool/README.md

-# Product Recommendation System with Sentiment Analysis
+# Product Recommendation System with Sentiment Analysis and Beta Distribution

 This repository contains a Python-based product recommendation system that uses natural language processing to analyze sentiments in comments and beta distribution to analyze rating scores.